jorgegabrielvm/Python/README.md

 Python projects for Data Analysis and general

-Each folder contains a python project
+Each folder contains a Python project

 ## 1. Collecting_Jobs_data_Using_API-Questions
 Collecting data, editing it through dataframes and saving the results to excel